 — Leslie Ann L.

-Capturing and extracting contract data is often a laborious process that most teams perform manually and usually only when they really need to — which means that contract data remains largely underutilized and in chaos.
+Contract metadata extraction is often a laborious process that most teams perform manually and usually only when they really need to — which means that contract data remains largely underutilized and in chaos.
 Forward-looking legal teams know the importance of managing this data to power legal processes and generate value for the business.

 If you’re looking for a solution that can help you automate and manage contract data, and a team that is dedicated to helping in-house legal counsels transform their contracting processes, then reach out to SpotDraft for a demo.